Marc Liegghio

-Marc Liegghio (born February 13, 1997) is a professional Canadian football placekicker and punter for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Marc Liegghio (born February 13, 1997) is a Canadian professional football placekicker for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He is a Vanier Cup after winning with the Western Mustangs in 2017 and is a Grey Cup champion after winning with the Winnipeg Blue Bombers in 2021.

-Amateur career
+University career

 Liegghio played U Sports football for the Western Mustangs from 2015 to 2019.
 He sat out the 2015 season due to injury, but became the team's placekicker and punter in 2016 where he was named an OUA Second Team All-Star.

 In 2017, Liegghio was named a U Sports Second-team All-Canadian as a placekicker after connecting on 29 of 33 field goal attempts and all but one of his point-after-touchdown converts.
 He finished that season as a Vanier Cup champion when the Mustangs completed an undefeated season and defeated the Laval Rouge et Or in the 53rd Vanier Cup game.
 In that game, Liegghio missed his only field goal attempt, but was perfect on five point-after-touchdown converts and had eight punts with a 41.8-yard average.
 In 2018, he was named a U Sports Second-team All-Canadian, but this time as a punter.
 His best season came in 2019 when he became the first player to be named a U Sports First-team All-Canadian at both the placekicker and punter positions as he set a U Sports single-season record with a 47.5-yard punt average and connected on 22 out of 24 field goal attempts.
 In four seasons with the Mustangs, he became the all-time leading scorer in OUA history with 442 points and set the U Sports record with 92 successfully made field goals (from 105 attempts).